lunardao/research/crypto/guides/Advanced_User_Monero_Privacy_Guide.md

 - [Unstoppable Swap](https://unstoppableswap.net/) GUI.
 Trustlessly swap BTC to XMR.
 There is no option to swap from XMR to BTC.
 The only way this will be possible is with a Monero hard-fork.

-## Spending Best Practices

-- **Basic Users:** Most users of Monero don't need to take in considerations when using Monero.
-It works for every day purchases.
-If there are larger threats to consider such as avoiding sanctions, totalitarian governments, and risk of physical harm, a user should take these potential attacks into consideration.
-These kinds of attacks are specific in nature and as mentioned previously, do not affect most users.
-This is an advanced privacy guide for Monero to inform users of best privacy practices.

-- **Advanced attacks:**
-*Poisoned Outputs Attacks (EAE Attacks)* - <!---describe what an EAE attack is and mitigations---> A Poisoned output attack consists of two colluding parties on either side of a transaction.
-The user being surveilled is represented by 'A'.
-The first external party 'E' sends an output to 'A' and monitors the chain for potential paths the output can take.
-When an output reaches a destination (the second 'E' in the EAE attack) both parties can decide with some degree of certainty the owner 'A'.
-The more times this occurs, the higher the degree of probabilistic certainty increases.

- Avoid posting addresses online or re-using addresses.
-Use a new subaddress for every transaction.
-Avoid malicious parties on both sides of your transactions.
-Reduce the interations with potential malicious parties that could surveil your transactions.
-Use different services to limit the chances of you interacting with a service that may surveil your transactions.

-*Janus Attacks* - <!---describe what a janus attack is and mitigations---> If trying to completely maintain 100% subaddress unlinkability, use different wallet seeds.
-This is a trade-off of convenience for privacy.
-Who is the adversary in this attack?

-## Metadata Considerations | Potential Attack Vectors

-- **Network analysis:** Run a full node & keep it running 24/7, you can run a public node that other people can route transactions through, which you can hide among other users routing through this node.
-- **Counterparty surveillance:** Counterparty surveillance is about interacting with malicious parties that want to surveill your transactions.
-This can range from a marketplace that reports transaction info to authorities, in the hope of de-anonymizing users, or it could be a malicous merchant that is collecting on-chain and off-chain data.
-- **Churning:** Churning is the act of sending your self funds to create a new ring signature and break the transaction graph.
-This obscures the outputs being created.
-There are pros and cons for churning and there is still discussion if this actually produces the correct outcomes.
-See also *Poisoned Outputs Attacks (EAE Attacks)*

-- **Remote node considerations related to timing analysis:** If you routinely connect to a remote node when you're going to spend funds, this network data leaks info about your spending habits.

-Many attackers are observing information on-chain but also grab off-chain data.

-**Block explorer - transaction and IP address linking:** When using a block explorer, use a hidden service over TOR, I2P, VPN and be sure to Use different browser sessions.
-The best solution is to run your own node and you can access the information locally.

-- **Understanding Hueristics:** There are heuristics that can be used to conclude further information about a Monero transaction.
-The more data that a user gives up, which can come from transaction information, transaction partners, network information, metadata, etc. leads to an increase in the statistical analysis by surveilling counter-parties.

-- **Further Developments & Analysis:** There are developments that are constantly taking place.
-Technologicial develop and analysis is an arms race.
-Analysis gets better with time and this evolution is to discover weaknesses in the current protocol.
-Monero is not bulletproof but technological developments should make Monero stronger going forward.
-This includes increasing the ring size while also providing scalability.

-- **AI and machine learning:** There is concern that the input selection algorithm and spending habits of individuals may be traceable using tools like Artificial Intelligence or machine learning.

 ## Marketplaces